ahawker/common-service-interface-example/docs/ci.md

 The fourth stage of the CI workflow.
 This stage is responsible for deploying the Docker image built in the previous stage into an _integrated_ environment.
 An _integrated_ environment is one that is running all external dependencies necessary for the integrated tests to succeed.

-Prior to running this stage, it should pull down and validate access to the default target image created in the "Docker: Runtime" stage.
+Prior to running this stage, it should pull down and validate access to the `integrated` target image created in the "Docker: Integrated" stage.

 This is completed by invoking the following targets:

 * `cri deploy:integrated` - Deploy Docker image to environment where it has access to its external dependencies

+**Expectations:**

+* This stage will run on **ALL** branches and **ALL** pull-requests that successfully perform the previous stages.
+* This stage expects that `integrated` environments can be created/destroyed in relatively short order.
+* This stage expects that **MANY** `integrated` environments can run at the same time without impacting each other.

 **Conditions:**

-* If the "Docker: Runtime" stage is successful.
+* If the "Docker: Integrated" stage is successful.
-* If the current build is using an un-tagged `master` branch.

 **Success:**

-If this stage succeeds, it means that the image created by the "Docker: Runtime" stage has successfully been deployed into an integrated environment where it can be tested.
+If this stage succeeds, it means that the image created by the "Docker: Integrated" stage has successfully been deployed into an integrated environment where it can be tested.

 **Failure:**

-This stage will fail if it fails to deploy the Docker image built in the "Docker: Runtime" stage to an integrated environment.
+This stage will fail if it fails to deploy the Docker image built in the "Docker: Integrated" stage to an integrated environment.

 If this stage fails, no other stages will run.

 ### Stage: "Test: Integrated"

 The fifth stage of the CI workflow.
-This stage is responsible for running integrated tests against the Docker image built by the "Docker: Runtime" stage in an integrated environment.
+This stage is responsible for running integrated tests against the Docker image built by the "Docker: Integrated" stage in an integrated environment.
 This means that the running Docker image has access to all of its external dependencies.
 This is completed by invoking the following targets:

 * `cri test:integrated` - Runs all integrated tests that rely on external dependencies

+**Expectations:**

+* This stage will run on **ALL** branches and **ALL** pull-requests that successfully perform the previous stages.
+* If this stage completes successfully, the expectation is that the code change is high quality and should merge into production **WITHOUT** any issue.

 **Conditions:**

 * If the "Docker: Integrated" stage is successful.
-* If the current build is using an un-tagged `master` branch.

 **Success:**

-If this stage succeeds, it means that the image created by the "Docker: Runtime" stage has successfully run its integrated tests without failure.
+If this stage succeeds, it means that the image created by the "Docker: Integrated" stage has successfully run its integrated tests without failure.

 **Failure:**